justincbagley/Teams-Attendance/README.md

 course, and a list of student names, `teams_attendance.sh` will summarize attendance records for each student, over all class meetings represented by the `.csv` files.

+Results are simultaneously printed to screen and logged to a logfile named 'teams_attendance.log.txt', and a final summary table is both printed to screen (and log) and saved as a table in `.txt` and `.csv` formats.
+All output files are reorganized into an `output/` subfolder in the current working directory, and the logfile is saved in `output/logs/`.

 ## Rationale